MARONITE LITURGICAL YEAR

 Thursday of Mysteries

-On that day, we remember Christ's total self-giving and service to us.
-It is the day when Jesus gave himself, body and blood to us in the Eucharist and established the Sacraments of Eucharist and the Priesthood.
+Thursday of Mysteries commemorates the Last Supper, the washing of the feet, and the beginning of Christ’s Passion.
+It is the day when Jesus Christ gave Himself—Body and Blood—to us in the Eucharist, and established the Sacraments of the Eucharist and the Priesthood.

 Maronite Traditions during Holy Thursday